DMGT-TECH/authenticated-cloud-docs/site/content/docs/root.md

 This site itself is an example of publishing using the tool.

-Please explore the site content using the Sidebar on the left.
+You can explore the site's content using the Sidebar on the left.

 :::note Editing content